 |Dynamic Rage||8 – 10 stops|

-That’s pretty much all we know about the Titan so far, but this camera will certainly represent a big upgrade from the Insta360 Pro, which is considered a budget pro 360 camera.
+This camera certainly represents a big upgrade from the Insta360 Pro 2, which is considered a budget pro 360 camera.
 The most noticeable different between the two (apart from price) is the Titan’s bulging lens which are backed up by micro four thirds sensors.
-These sensors will allow the Titan to capture much greater dynamic range and this, coupled with the 10K resolution, will allow the camera to create very immersive video suitable for viewing on a VR headset.
+These sensors will allow the Titan to capture much greater dynamic range and this, coupled with the 11K resolution, will allow the camera to create very immersive video suitable for viewing on a VR headset.
+The Titan is more capable in low light conditions and is likely to produce video closer to cinematic quality than other professional 360 cameras available right now.